valkey-io/valkey-doc/docs/connect/cli.md

 ## Pub/sub mode

-The CLI is able to publish messages in Redis Pub/Sub channels using the `PUBLISH` command.
-Subscribing to channels in order to receive messages is different - the terminal is blocked and waits for messages, so this is implemented as a special mode in `redis-cli`.
+The CLI is able to publish messages in Valkey Pub/Sub channels using the `PUBLISH` command.
+Subscribing to channels in order to receive messages is different - the terminal is blocked and waits for messages, so this is implemented as a special mode in `valkey-cli`.
 Unlike other special modes this mode is not enabled by using a special option, but simply by using the `SUBSCRIBE` or `PSUBSCRIBE` command, which are available in interactive or command mode:

-    $ redis-cli PSUBSCRIBE '*'
+    $ valkey-cli PSUBSCRIBE '*'
     Reading messages... (press Ctrl-C to quit)
     1) "PSUBSCRIBE"
     2) "*"
     3) (integer) 1

 The *reading messages* message shows that we entered Pub/Sub mode.
-When another client publishes some message in some channel, such as with the command `redis-cli PUBLISH mychannel mymessage`, the CLI in Pub/Sub mode will show something such as:
+When another client publishes some message in some channel, such as with the command `valkey-cli PUBLISH mychannel mymessage`, the CLI in Pub/Sub mode will show something such as:

     1) "pmessage"
     2) "*"